argp/argp.github.io/_posts/paper-notes/2014-12-23-enhancing-symbolic-execution-with-veritesting.md

   - symbolic execution
   - veritesting
 ---
-Title: Enhancing symbolic execution with veritesting
+Title: Enhancing symbolic execution with veritesting<br>
 PDF: <a href="/public/2bf778fdcdfb9924adf057a79a9dc9a0.pdf">2bf778fdcdfb9924adf057a79a9dc9a0.pdf</a>

 The core idea is the switching from dynamic symbolic execution to static